forestgrape/coronavirus/index.md

 <p id="exploit-tropism"> -----</p>

-## Exploit Tropism
+## Investigate, Analyze and possibly Exploit Tropism

 #### Tropism of Sars-CoV-2
-Both evolutionary drive and biological constraints yielded a tight tropism of coronaviruses.
+Both evolutionary drive and biological constraints yield narrow tropism of coronaviruses.
 Key factors are:
 * cell types and the corresponding biochemistry inside the cells
 * environmental factors around the cell determines entry and exit:
     - chemical environment